Julia Sauter: 2019–20 season and 2020–21 season

-Sauter left longtime coach, Marius Negrea after deciding to move to from Ravensburg to Landshut, where her newlywed husband was living.
+Sauter left longtime coach, Marius Negrea after deciding to move from Ravensburg to Landshut, where her newlywed husband was living.
 She did not compete during the 2019–20 season, which she later cited was due to a lack of motivation, having achieved her dream of finishing in the top 30 at a World Championships the previous season as well as an ankle injury that kept her off the ice for six weeks.
 She also missed the 2020–21 season due to the COVID-19 pandemic preventing her from getting any ice time to train.

 In October 2020, Sauter decided to return to coach, Marius Negrea and worked virtually with him until August 2021 when the ice rink in Ravensburg re-opened.
 Prior to that, Sauter trained in Atlanta, Georgia from April to July, where her husband's parents live, and worked with Negrea virtually.